ANTsX/ANTsPy/tutorials/UsingITK.md

 from .rescale_image import *
 ```

+## Step 6.
+Rebuild ANTsPy

-Finally, we rebuild the package by going to the main directory and running setup.py again:
+Finally, we rebuild the ANTsPy package by going to the main directory and running setup.py again:
 ```
 python setup.py develop
 ```

+This should be very quick if you've built ANTsPy before, since only the altered C++ code
+will need to be rebuilt.

 Now we can use this function quite easily: